A fillet knife is a crucial tool when you decide to process the fish you caught. Here are the best ones on the market.

-There are three characteristics that a quality fillet knife blade has to fulfill: it needs to be thin, strong and yet flexible.
+There are three characteristics that a quality filet knife blade has to fulfill: it needs to be thin, strong and yet flexible.
 A high quality steel (often made in Japan or made in Germany) ensures a thin and sharp blade.

 Another aspect you should pay attention to when choosing a filleting knife is the handle.
-Some filleting knives are made from one piece of steel, other have handles made of plastic or wood.
+Some filleting knives are made from one piece of steel, others have handles made of plastic or wood.
 An ergonomic shape of the handle will ensure a tight fit and safe cutting.

 Guarantee and Price

 The price range of filleting knives is big.
 You can get started with around $25 and spend several hundred dollars if you want to.
 It comes down to taste and exclusivity in the end.
 You should look for a guarantee as fillet knives can break despite being flexible.
 Quality manufacturers often offer a lifetime guarantee.